ItsNickBarry/hardhat-spdx-license-identifier/README.md

-# Hardhat SPDX License Identifer
+# Hardhat SPDX License Identifier

 Prepend Solidity source files in Hardhat projects with the SPDX License Identifier specified in `package.json`.